NewAlexandria/leadership_readme/remote-work.md

 ### Retro

 It's important, from time to time, to reflect on whether a meeting still needs to be held.
 The best time to do this is _at the start of a meeting series_.
 Set a future target date, for when the scope of the meeting may change, and need to be reviewed by all involved.

+## Meeting People in Your Company

+Smalltalk can be merciless.
+Within your corporation, it becomes easier to turn your questions to the environment and the corporate 'state of the nation.'

+* What is your role?
+* How will we interact?
+* What are you expectations of me / my team?
+* What are something I/we can help with?
+* What is working well on the team / Recent accomplishments?
+* Anything I can tell you?